meezwhite/p5.grain/README.md

     * [SVG element](./examples/svg-element) (texture animation supported; [limited compatibility in Safari](#limitations))
     * [SVG URL-encoded](./examples/svg-url-encoded) (texture animation supported; [doesn't work in Safari](#limitations))

-Here are a few examples of a basic implementation for each respective technique. **Note that all the examples below are non-deterministic.**
+Here are a few examples of a basic implementation for each respective technique. **All the examples below showcase how to use p5.grain in global mode and non-deterministically.**

 <a id="pixel_manipulation"></a>